brudalevante/fatal101-BPI-R4_Openwrt_Plus_MTK/README.md

 ### For latest compiled bpi-r4 sysupgradeb/sdcard images can be downloaded from mediafire..
 All new images from 10.08.2025 already have the duplicated "eth & lan ports" fix in the built images.

-Images for BE14 without the eeprom issue - https://www.mediafire.com/file/gru85u8pabj6a56/BPI_R4_Images_without_TX_Power_patches_10.08.2025.zip
+Images for BE14 without the eeprom issue - https://www.mediafire.com/file/m3hu1j4op8asa29/BPI_R4_Images_without_TX_Power_patches_15.08.2025.zip

-Images for BE14 with the eeprom issue - https://www.mediafire.com/file/y2uaypanm3lqdyq/BPI-R4_Images_with_TX_Power_patches_10.08.2025.zip
+Images for BE14 with the eeprom issue - https://www.mediafire.com/file/n5pmpdqxqq9t78a/BPI-R4_Images_with_TX_Power_patches_15.08.2025.zip

-### I will add my duplicating lanes temp fix to the 6.6.94.build.sh script after a bit more testing..
+### Updated with my new patch to fix the duplicating lan porst issue showing in Luci..